aaOpenSource/aaLog/README.md

 ##The Magic
 You may ask, what's the magic sauce behind tracking unread records so easily?
 If you look through the library carefully you will see where I create a cache file in the logs directory every time I read log records.
 This cache file is just a JSON dump of the last record read.
 When I go to determine all unread records I read in this cache file and look at the message number.
 This tells me how far back to go.
 From there I start by reading the last record and work my way back until I find the previous message number or the maximum number of records to return.

+##A Note on Performance
+I haven't done exhaustive scientific testing but I have done enough to know that performance simply isn't an issue.
+I ran a number of tests reading the last 10,000 records.
+On average this took about 200 ms.  For those who are mathematically challenged (like me sometimes) that means we are clipping at 50,000 records/second pace for reading.
+This was done inside a Win2K8R2 VM with 6 GB of RAM.
+Doing shorter reads the rate tends to go down as you are spending more time on the up front stuff like opening the file stream and reading the header as a portion of the overall cost.
+Your output format will heavily influence the overall performance but for my money if you are blasting more than 50,000 log records a second then you have really serious issues in your environment that need to be addressed first before you worry about log consolidation and analysis.

 ##Example Projects